Frank Peake

 Frank W. Peake (May 15, 1903 - January 15, 1978) was a college football running back for the Virginia Tech Hokies of Virginia Polytechnic Institute.
 Peake's College Football Hall of Fame coach Andy Gustafson, said he never saw his equal as a punt returner.
 Peake was voted into the Virginia Sports Hall of Fame in 1978, and the Virginia Tech Sports Hall of Fame in 1983, the second year Tech athletes were honored.
 He was also an accomplished track star.

-Early years
+Early life

 Frank Peake was born on May 15, 1903, in Virginia to John James Peake and Sarah Lena Darden.

 Virginia Tech

 Freshman year and the Pony Express

 After Virginia Tech’s freshman team won a game by a wide margin in 1925, a sports publicist nicknamed the team’s offensive backfield the “Pony Express”, taking off on Notre Dame’s famed “Four Horsemen.”
 The leader of that group was Frank Peake.
 He was joined by Scotty MacArthur, Herbert “Mac” McEver and Tommy Tomko.